perkolatoriji/vagrant/README.md

 -Description:  Ansible/Web/Prometheus/Grafana LAB

-Vagrant setup with virtualbox to create 4 machines in a local PC:
+IaC & DaC Vagrant setup with virtualbox to create 4 machines in a local PC:

        1.- web1, with nginx
        2.- web2, with apache2